10 Important SEO Metrics to Track

 1 What Are SEO Metrics?

-Key SEO metrics include organic traffic, keyword rankings, core web vitals, backlinks, indexed pages, conversion metrics, average CTR, page load time, bounce rate, conversion rate, and engagement time.
+Some of the most important SEO metrics include: organic traffic, keyword rankings, Core Web Vitals, backlinks, indexed pages, click-through rate (CTR), page load time, bounce rate, conversion rate, engagement time, and other conversion-related metrics.

 2 Important SEO Metrics to Track